Predicting large scale cosmological structure evolution with generative adversarial network-based autoencoders: Results

 We find that regardless of input redshift, the TWs are successful in recovering $z=0$.
 The larger and denser structures are consistently well recovered while finer details exhibit more variability.
 Initially, it is difficult to discern any perceptible changes in performance based on varying input redshifts; indeed, structures appear to be reliably predicted even when inferring from higher redshifts.
 However, upon closer examination, we note that as the input redshift increases, there is a gradual loss of detail in the predicted structures.
-This loss manifests as the merging of certain large structures, shifts or disappearance of finer structures, and alterations in the positions of overdense regions.
+This loss is manifested as the merging of certain large structures, shifts, or disappearance of finer structures, as well as alterations in the positions of overdense regions.

-Inspecting the power spectrum of the predicted data (Fig. \ref{fig:2D_TW_baseline_ps_ovl}, {\it left}), we find that the TWs seem to recover similar statistics regardless of the input $z$; all predicted spectra have the expected shape, but a similar upward shift at lower frequencies compared to the true data.
-This suggests that denser regions are recovered with slightly excessive density.

-Finally, we observe the Dice coefficient(fig. \ref{fig:2D_TW_baseline_ps_ovl}, {\it right}); while predictions from all redshifts show similar results to the baseline AE's, we can see quite clearly that for every increment of input $z$, the obtained dice coefficient is slightly lower than the previous at all pixel thresholds, exhibiting the increased difficulty of the predictive task with an increased input $z$.